-You know how some great discoveries happen by accident?
+You know how some great discoveries happen randomly?
 Well, I recently discovered that my preschoolers will eat fruits and veggies that appeal to their developing fine motor skills.

 If they can peel it, they will eat it.